 The idea of ‘squatting down' to go to the washroom is one of the major cultural differences between the “East” and “West”, which is why so many travelers from Western countries are surprised by the Asian squat.

-The Asian squat requires a person to sit their hips between their ankles.
-At the same time, the torso is usually upright and the heels are flat on the ground.
-The position is multi-segmental, which requires superior hip, ankle, and knee mobility to perform correctly.
+The Asian sitting posture requires a person to sit their hips between their ankles in a flat-footed squat position.
+At the same time, the torso is usually upright, and the heels are flat on the ground, just like they are when you are performing a Slav squat.
+The multi-segmental position requires superior hip, ankle, and knee mobility to perform correctly.

 If you want to test out the Asian squat for yourself, try the following:

-- Crack at your hips and knees at the same time, and begin lowering yourself to the floor
+- Crack at your hips and knees simultaneously, and begin lowering yourself to the floor.

-- Think about keeping your body-weight over the midline of the foot to ensure you’re not rocking forward or backward
+- Think about keeping your body weight over the foot's midline to ensure you're not rocking forward or backward.

 What Makes The Asian Squat So Hard?

-The Asian squat might be hard if you can’t get low enough or you don’t have the stamina to hold it for long durations.
+The Asian squat position might be hard if you can't get low enough or you don't have the stamina to hold it for long durations.
+It looks completely different from a Western-style squat, which is often not as deep.
+So, why can't everyone do the Asian squat?

-If this is the case, you likely have one of the following issues:
+If you’re struggling with knowing how to Asian squat, you likely have one of the following issues:

 1. You don't have the right limb length proportions